railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. index::
    pair:  system; administration

 To add new modules through the server is a conventional systems administration task.
-As \ ``root``\
+As \ ``root`` \
-user or other suitable user, you'd put the module in the \ ``addons``\   directory and change its permissions to match those of the other modules.
+user or other suitable user, you would put the module in the \ ``addons`` \ directory and change its permissions to match those of the other modules.

-To add new modules through the client you must first change the permissions of the \ ``addons``\
+To add new modules through the client you must first change the permissions of the \ ``addons`` \
-directory of the server, so that it is writable by the server.
+directory of the server, so that it is writeable by the server.
 That will enable you to install Open ERP modules using the Open ERP client (a task ultimately carried out on the application server by the server software).